Griselda Vega Samuel Esq., senior director of our Anti-Trafficking Program, answers frequently asked questions about human trafficking.

 By Griselda Vega Samuel

-To raise awareness about the terrible crime of human trafficking and what Safe Horizon does to help, I will discuss the work of Safe Horizon’s Anti-Trafficking Program (ATP) and what lies ahead for the issue of human trafficking in 2017 and beyond.
+To raise awareness about the terrible crime of human trafficking and what Safe Horizon does to help, this Human Trafficking FAQ will discuss the work of Safe Horizon’s Anti-Trafficking Program (ATP) and what lies ahead for the issue in 2017 and beyond.